neocogent/sqlchain/README.md

 #### Recent Updates

+(v0.3.0) (In progress) Migration to Python3.

+Also now added a [Roadmap Project](https://github.com/neocogent/sqlchain/projects/1) to Github.
+So if you are interested in the future of this project and a renewed committment to taking it into the next decade then have a look.

 (v0.2.9)

 Made API modules config selectable or Insight compatible if none set.
 Now a supplied API can be customized and integrated by editing the config file.
 This makes it easier to build web apps that need specific API calls. sqlchain-config adds all 5 supplied APIs by default.
 If upgrading you may need to edit the config file to add ones you use.